stax-labs/terraform-provider-stax/docs/resources/api_token.md

 Provides a Stax API Token resource.
 [Stax API Token](https://support.stax.io/hc/en-us/articles/4447315161231-About-API-Tokens) are security credentials that can be used to authenticate to the Stax API.
 Stax will create and store them securely in a customers security AWS account using [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html)

-**Please Note: The Stax Terraform Provider is no longer in Developer Preview and is now deprecated.
-Do not use this provider for production workloads.**

 ## Example Usage

 ```terraform